abraia/abraia-nodejs/README.md

 This significantly reduces the JPEG image file size from 470kB to 264kB using our content-aware compression algorithm.

-You can also optimize PNG and WebP images, or convert them from one format to another just changing the file name extension.
+You can also optimize PNG, GIF and WebP images, or convert them from one format to another just changing the file name extension.

 ```js
 abraia.fromFile('images/jaguar.png').toFile('images/jaguar8.png')